taufanAli65/hello-world/readme.md

 Hello World
 ==
-Just a weird way to print hello world into your terminal
+run in your fav terminal